This file portion of www.watertownhistory.org website

 significance and had a number of prominent businessman in their ranks, the

-Germans had numerous mayors and council members in local government, and some
+Germans had numerous mayors and council members in local government, and some state

-operation of city government.
-Members of the Mulberger, Bertram, and Kusel
+city government.
+Members of the Mulberger, Bertram,

-families all served as mayor of Watertown.
+and Kusel families all served as mayor of Watertown.

 But